 Younger consumers, like millennials, are constantly coming up with new things, like the Dorito taco shells.
 Taco bell is a great case study, they do a lot of LTOs and there’s a level of strangeness that they are good at.

 When most folks think of seasonality it’s normally in preparation of Winter, Spring, Summer and Fall; but when consumers, more specifically foodies, think of seasonality it is usually in anticipation of pumpkin spice lattes or breast cancer pink cookies.
 At Symrise we are constantly looking for ways to innovate and that means going beyond the scope of normal.
 It also means not only looking for inspiration within, but outside of the box — our box being the food and beverage space.
 To do that, we teamed up with Brand Genetics to interview eleven experts spanning several, very different industries to get their take on seasonality in hopes of guiding you on your path to being informed, inspired, and innovative.

-The biggest takeaway from this series of interviews is that seasonality is about about novelty (think charcoal ice cream), flavor (pumpkin spice latte), functional benefit (plant-based everything), association (gingerbread cookies during Christmas), excitement (unicorn frappe), and priming (marketing).
+The biggest takeaway from this series of interviews is that seasonality is all about novelty (think charcoal ice cream), flavor (pumpkin spice latte), functional benefit (plant-based everything), association (gingerbread cookies during Christmas), excitement (unicorn frappe), and priming (marketing).
 It is also a reflection of our world — weather, time of year, ingredients, locales, cultures, etc. Seasonality can be a good product development tool with the right balance of market curation and experimentation.
 At the same time, it can be expensive and hard to pull off without a healthy balance of change and stability.